Keys to Robust Edits: from Theoretical Insights to Practical Advances: Robust Edit Pathway

-\paragraph{Effectiveness of Robust Edit Pathway.} Then, with a slight cost of \emph{Success} and \emph{Locality}, the robustness metrics siginificantly improve when adopting our method.
-Specifically, after aggregating the keys, the success rate of in-domain tests all reaches about 75-79\%, which is close to the success rate without any perturbation~(the upper bound).
-This further validates our theoretical and empirical results.
-Then, our method also improves over out-of-domain robustness tests, indicating that our adaptor learns to generalize across types of perturbations.
+\paragraph{Effectiveness of Robust Edit Pathway.} REP improves the robustness of each of the \emph{locate-and-edit} methods significantly, with a slight cost of locality drop.
+For instance, REP improves ROME over three robustness tests with +27.0\%/+46.9\%/+1.9\% for in-domain queries, and +12.9\%/+15.0\%/+1.5\% for out-of-domain queries.
+We also conduct experiments over a different dataset~(ZsRE) and two additional base models~(QWen and Mistral).
+The results are shown in Appendix and consistently demonstrate the effectiveness of REP. This validates our theoretical results and empirical insights.

-\paragraph{Study of Gate Threshold.} Gate threshold $\tau$ is crucial to the performance of REP. Figure \ref{fig:tr_study} varies different values of $\tau$ and evaluate our metrics.
-We find that a larger $\tau$ leads to a better locality and success rate.
-Meanwhile, the robustness metrics first plateau then degrade with the increase of $\tau$, indicating a trade-off between robustness and edit performance.
+\paragraph{Ablation Studies.} Gate threshold $\tau$ and consistency loss weight $\alpha$ are crucial to the performance of REP. We study them in the Appendix with Figure \ref{ablation:tau} and Figure \ref{ablation:target_loss}.
+We find that a larger $\tau$ and a larger $\alpha$ leads to a better locality and success rate.
+Meanwhile, the robustness metrics first plateau, then degrade with the increase of $\tau$ and $\alpha$, indicating a trade-off between robustness and edit performance.
+Throughout our experiments, we use $\tau=0.9$ and $\alpha=5e+4$.